 Providing you're happy with a more modern aesthetic, and want a free-standing electrically powered patio heater then the Opranic 2KW Electric Patio Heater (opens in new tab) is worth scoping out.

-This tower heater boasts a power-to-heat conversion rate of 96 per cent, which is very, very efficient, and also offers 5 power levels to choose from in terms of how toasty things get.
-You also get a remote control to power it while you enjoy a drink in your nearby chair.
+This tower heater boasts a power-to-heat conversion rate of 96 per cent, which is very, very efficient, and also offers five power levels to choose from in terms of how toasty things get.
+You also get a remote control to operate it while you enjoy a drink in your nearby chair.

-Overall, though, a strong free-standing patio heater that retails firmly in the mid-range in terms of price point.
+Overall, though, this is a strong free-standing patio heater that retails firmly in the mid-range price point.

 Electric patio heaters are great but they are never the most portable as they need a wired connection to mains electricity.
 Enter gas, which allows you to remove that power cable entirely.
 The Dellonda Freestanding Gas Outdoor Garden Pyramid Patio Heater is a great example of this type, offering an ability to deliver a massive 13,000 Watts of heating power.

 It's powered by a gas canister, so you can take this patio heater anywhere in your garden and it will work without any trailing wires ruining the aesthetic.
-So, for example, if you're got an pergola that sits away from your home at the end of your garden then you can simply move the Dellonda patio heater there and be just as warm as if you were sat by your home.
+So, for example, if you've got a pergola that sits at the end of your garden then you can simply move the Dellonda patio heater there.

-If you specifically want a patio heater so you and your friends and family can stay warm while eating outside then the Lume 1500W Table Heater is well worth considering.
+If you specifically want a patio heater so you and your friends and family can stay warm while eating outside then the Charles Bentley is well worth considering.

-This patio heater is designed to sit directly on a table, in the middle ideally, and then heat diners sat around it with its strong 15000 watts heating element.
-Heat is directed downwards on a diagonal in 360 degrees, with the heat turned on and off with a lamp-like pull chord.
+This patio heater is designed to sit directly on a table, in the middle ideally, and then heat diners sat around it with its strong 2,000-watt infrared heating element.
+At 81cm in height, it’s a pretty tall lamp so make sure your table is large enough to accommodate it.

-Obviously, the downside with a table-based patio heater is that it will not warm anyone's legs (unless they have them jauntily put up on the table), and as soon as you move away from being sat at the tablet its potency is completely voided.
+Obviously, the downside with a table-based patio heater is that it will not warm anyone's legs, and as soon as you move away from being sat at the tablet its potency is completely voided.

-This could be ideal as a complementary dining-focussed heater that can be used alongside a full-size column patio heater, though, and there is nothing on the market better for heating diners as far as we are concerned.
+Nevertheless, this model could be ideal as a complementary dining-focussed heater that can be used alongside a full-size column patio heater.

-This keenly-priced 240 volt wall-mounted electric bar is just over a metre in width and provides up to a substantial 3,000 watts of outdoor warmth.
+This keenly-priced 240-volt wall-mounted electric bar is just over a metre in width and provides up to a substantial 2,000 watts of outdoor warmth.
 It’s an ideal model for verandahs and patios but, despite being weather resistant, it should be installed under full cover with zero chance of horizontal rain affecting it.
 Naturally, you’ll also want a professional to install it, if only to ensure that there are no unsightly wires dangling about.

-The Blumfeldt is equipped with an aluminium casing for rust-free durability, a damp-proof rocker switch on the side and a handy remote control that, aside from switching the unit on and off, allows the user to select three levels of heat: 1000W, 2000W and the full 3,000W monty.
+The Blumfeldt is equipped with an aluminium casing for rust-free durability, a damp-proof rocker switch on the side and a handy remote control that, aside from switching the unit on and off, allows the user to select three levels of heat: 750W, 150kW and the full 200kW monty.

 This electric 1,200W portable is a brilliant solution for keeping legs warm when having a natter around the outdoor patio table.
 Simply plug in the 1.8-metre cable (you’ll need a 13amp extension if you don’t have have an outdoor electricity supply), grab it by the handle and place it under the table (or anywhere else nearby) and bask in the warmth of its 360˚carbon fibre heating element.